citizenfx/natives/CAM/StopRenderingScriptCamsUsingCatchUp.md

 ## Parameters
 * **bShouldApplyAcrossAllThreads**: If `true`, ensures that the rendering stop request is enforced regardless of other script threads that might still expect rendering to be active.
 Use with caution to avoid conflicts.
 * **distanceToBlend**: Specifies the distance over which the camera should blend from the scripted camera back to the gameplay camera.
-A value of 0.0 uses the game's default blending distance.
+A value of `0.0` uses the game's default blending distance.
-* **blendType**: An integer representing `CamSplineSmoothingFlags` to determine the smoothness of the camera transition.
+* **blendType**: An integer representing `eCamSplineSmoothingFlags` to determine the smoothness of the camera transition.
 Common values include `CAM_SPLINE_SLOW_IN_OUT_SMOOTH` among others, defining the easing of the blend.